 A great snack, quickly prepared, is pan fried edamame.
 You can use peas as well.
 I like to do this with shelled peas and beans, but you can also make this with peas and edamame in their pods.
 Simply suck them out of the shell between your teeth after cooking.
 This can even be made with broad beans.

 Are you perhaps after Broad Bean recipes?
-Try Fava Bean Puree with Dill, Glorious Five Bean Salad, and Broad Bean and Butter Bean Spread.
+Try Pan Fried Broad Beans with Tomatoes and Thyme, Fava Bean Puree with Dill, Glorious Five Bean Salad, and Broad Bean and Butter Bean Spread.

 Browse our Pea recipes here and here, and all of our Snacks here and here.
 Be inspired by our Spring recipes here and here.